likecoin/likecoin-wordpress/likecoin/readme.txt

 = DECENTRALIZED STORAGE =
 Register content metadata (ISCN) on the LikeCoin chain, storing the content file on IPFS and Arweave in one plugin.

+= PUBLISH TO MULTIPLE PLATFORM =
+Publish your content to platforms like Matters.news and Internet Archive automatically.

 == Contribution ==